oroinc/documentation/backend/api/batch-api.rst

                 adapter: api
                 alias: api_filesystem

-To change the adapter configuration the `Resources/config/oro/app.yml` in any bundle or `config/config.yml` of your application can be used.
+To change the adapter configuration, use `Resources/config/oro/app.yml` in any application bundle or `config/config.yml`.
 The following example shows how to reconfigure this adapter to use a local filesystem:

 .. code-block:: yaml